Apartments for rent in Detroit: What will $1,100 get you?

 Curious just how far your dollar goes in Detroit?

-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down apartment rentals in Detroit if you've got $1,100/month earmarked for your rent.
+We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to hunting down affordable apartments in Detroit if you've got $1,100/month earmarked for your rent.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.